Florida Historical Society: Library of Florida History

 Since 1905, the society has maintained the Library of Florida History.
 The general collection houses over 8,000 bound volumes, many rare manuscripts and postcards, over 1,000 early Florida maps and early colonial period (1500-1800) maps, soil surveys, and over 10,000 photographs of old Florida.
 There is an online catalog that may be used to search the collection.
-However, in-person research at the library is by appointment only.
+The FHS catalog is made available through PastPerfectOnline.
+There are some finding guides created by volunteers that are available for manuscripts housed at the library.
+Finding guides provide information about their manuscripts such as their scope and content, organization, provenance, restrictions, subject headings, and much more.
+An incomplete list of their manuscript holdings is available at their website.
+Currently, in-person research at the library is by appointment only.
 This gives the archivist the opportunity to pull the requested material for you.
+Appointments can be made over the phone or by email.
+Researchers are asked to provide their area of research and when they would like to come in.
 The library also houses the original copies of the Florida State Genealogical Society's Pioneer Descendant certificate program applications which can be accessed by appointment.
-Normal operating hours are Tuesday - Saturday from 10:00 a.m. to 4:30 p.m.
+Normal operating hours are Tuesday – Saturday from 10:00 a.m. to 4:30 p.m.

+FHS offers various opportunities for volunteers and interns.
+Volunteers can help with cataloging and creating finding guides for the Library of Florida History's manuscripts.
+Volunteers can also help at the Rossetter House Museum and Gardens.
+Interns can help with archiving or the radio program.

-The first collection was housed in the Cordova Hotel in St. Augustine, Florida before moving to Jacksonville, Gainesville, Tampa, and currently located in Cocoa, Florida since 1997.
+The first collection was housed in the Cordova Hotel in St. Augustine, Florida, before moving to Jacksonville, Gainesville, Tampa, and currently located in Cocoa, Florida, since 1997.
 The library is housed in a 1939 historic United States post office, constructed by the Work Projects Administration, in Historic Cocoa Village, in Brevard County, Florida.